Rory MacLeod

-Rory MacLeod (born 3 February 2006) is a Scottish professional footballer who plays as a forward for Dundee United.
+Rory MacLeod (born 3 February 2006) is a Scottish professional footballer who plays as a forward or right winger for Scottish Championship club Dunfermline Athletic.

 Club career

 In December 2021, aged only 15, MacLeod signed his first professional deal with Dundee United.
 On 9 February 2022, he became Dundee United's youngest player ever at the age of 16 years and 6 days when he came on as a late substitute in a 2–0 win over Motherwell.
+On 14 September 2023, MacLeod joined Scottish League Two side Forfar Athletic on loan until January 2024.

+On 30 August 2024, he joined Premier League side Southampton on a season-long loan, joining the Under-21 squad.

+On 11 July 2025, Macleod joined Scottish Championship side Dunfermline Athletic on a permanent deal for an undisclosed fee.
+His start with the club was interrupted by a spell in hospital to treat a throat abscess.

 International career

 In October 2021, MacLeod was called up the Scotland under-16 squad for their Victory Shield matches.
 He scored in victory over Wales U16.
 In February 2022, he received his first call-up to the Scotland under-17 squad.
+In August 2023, he was called up to the under–19 squad for the first time.